George Gordon (entrepreneur)

 George Gordon, born George Cummings, also known as George Gordon Cummings, (September 27, 1818, London, England – May 22, 1869, San Francisco, California). was a British-American developer and industrialist in mid-19th century San Francisco.
 Relatively little is known about his early life prior to migrating to the United States.
 He is thought to have been of Scottish descent.
 His occupation in England is listed as "colonial broker", specializing in the tea trade and, later, also guano.
 In 1847, he emigrated to New York City with his wife Elizabeth Anne and his young daughter, Nellie.
 It was around this time that he dropped the name "Cummings" and adopted his middle name, "Gordon", as his surname.

-After hearing the news of the California Gold Rush in 1848, he formed Gordon’s California Association, a company for transporting migrants, including himself, to California, mostly by sea, though using the Nicaraguan isthmus route to get from the Atlantic to the Pacific Ocean.
+After hearing the news of the California Gold Rush in 1848, he formed Gordon's California Association, a company for transporting migrants, including himself, to California, mostly by sea, though using the Nicaraguan isthmus route to get from the Atlantic to the Pacific Ocean.
 His 1849 journey was poorly planned and provisioned, and ended up taking eight months rather than the planned two, nearly running out of food, and coming to near mutiny.
 While delayed in Nicaragua, he devised a plan to buy up as much lumber as he could purchase, anticipating a demand for building materials on arrival in San Francisco.
 This paid off in thousands of dollars in profits once he reached San Francisco.

 In San Francisco, he started businesses in wharf construction and in the sale of prefabricated homes.
 Noting the vulnerability of the city to fire, he began to import prefabricated iron houses.
 In 1852, he started an ironworks, the Vulcan Iron Works, producing a range of iron goods for both households and industry.

-From 1852 to 1854, he developed on the San Francisco neighborhood South Park, with the aim of creating an exclusive residential community, patterned after the garden squares and circles of London and New York City.
+From 1852 to 1854, he developed the San Francisco neighborhood South Park, with the aim of creating an exclusive residential community, patterned after the garden squares and circles of London and New York City.
 The development consisted of townhouses centered on a 550-foot oval-shaped grassy park.
 A Dutch-style windmill in the center of the park pumped water for the park and surrounding homes.
 By 1854, seventeen luxury homes surrounding the park were completed.